-Tardies 1-4 Warning
+Tardies 1-4 Wa rning

-5 th tardy 1 hour After School Detention

-6 th tardy 2 hour After School Detention

-7 th tardy ISS or other consequences as

-determined by the
+5th tardy 1 hour After School Detention 6th tardy 2 hour After School Detention 7th tardy ISS or other consequences as determined by the held.

-Administration and a meeting

-with a parent or guardian will be
+Administration and a meeting with a parent or guardian will be quarter will be subject to the severe code of conduct.

-held.

-8 th tardy Tardies at 8 or beyond in a

-quarter will be subject to the